StrangeBeeCorp/docs/docs/Administration/entities-management/observable-types/filter-observable-type.md

 To apply filter to an observable type:

-1. On the Entities Management page, in the Observable Typetab, switch on the **Filters** toggle button.
+1. On the Entities Management page, in the Observable Type tab, switch on the **Filters** toggle button.

 1. Click **Add filters**.